szywo/morele-tracker/README.md

 calling script with anything else as first argument will print basic help

 ## TODO list:
-  1. [ ] Read urls from separate file.
+  - [ ] 1.
+Read urls from separate file.
-  2. [ ] Refactor parse_morele_page() to return string and move printing/logging swith outside of function
+  - [ ] 2.
+Refactor parse_morele_page() to return string and move printing/logging swith outside of the function.
-  3. [ ] Move timestamp generation to separate function
+  - [ ] 3.
+Move timestamp generation to separate function.
-  4. [ ] Not enough already?
+  - [ ] 4.
+Not enough already?
 Ok, I have a whole lot more ideas but don't have time to name them now, could say I have TODO to do.
-  * ...
+  -
-  * ...
+  -
-  * ...
+  -
-  777. [ ] rewrite it in php, java or c/c++ to give it even more functionality or make morele.net hire me to write nice WEB API for them (;
+  - [ ] 777.
+Rewrite it in php, java or c/c++ to give it even more functionality or make morele.net hire me to write nice WEB API for them (;